 All of Mena House's 523 Rooms and Suites are located in the Palace and Garden wings and are lavishly appointed with traditionally inspired furnishings and rich carpets.
 In the older Palace wing, the Palace Deluxe Rooms have high ceilings and breathtaking views of the pyramids - some have private balconies.
 The Mena Garden Rooms (Garden wing) overlook the lush gardens or the pyramids and have wooden floors, dining tables and large balconies.
 The Executive Suites offer guests a separate living room, the Deluxe Suites have the addition of a dining room and are adorned with original artworks and stunning detailing.
 In fact, all of the Suites in the older Palace wing enjoy beautiful traditional detailing, gilding, panels and murals and all suites have the added benefit of a private butler service.
 The regally appointed Presidential Suites have large private terraces overlooking the pyramids and the Mena Garden Suite (in the Garden wing) has abundant space and the same spellbinding view.
 Interconnecting rooms are available in the Garden wing.

-Children are very welcome to come and stay at the Mena House and will be stunned by its location just 700 meters from the Pyramids.
+Children are very welcome to come and stay at the Mena House and will be stunned by its location just 700 metres from the Pyramids.
 It is a malaria-free zone and there is a children's pool for them to enjoy.
 Children's meals and babysitting can also easily be arranged on request.

 With seven restaurants and bars there is a huge choice of dining options from relaxed pizzas to fine dining in historical settings and with delicious oriental, continental and Indian cuisine, the Mena House has something for everyone.
 Enjoy cocktails overlooking the pyramids and performances from traditional belly dancers.
 The hotel has a newly opened 9-hole golf course where players can tee off in the shadow of the pyramids.
-There is also a 33-meter swimming pool which is heated in winter, a children's pool, a fitness center with small gym and tennis courts.
+There is also a 33-metre swimming pool which is heated in winter, a children's pool, a fitness centre with small gym and tennis courts.
 The Mena Garden Spa is an oasis where trained therapists offer aromatherapy treatments to heal the body and mind in six private spa rooms.

 Within the hotel's 40 acres of lush verdant gardens guests can enjoy the two swimming pools (one for children), fitness facilities, golf course and an indulgent spa.
-Sightseeing tours and horse and camel riding to the pyramids can be arranged by Scott Dunn and the hotel is just 15 minutes from Cairo's city center should you wish to enjoy the sights of old Cairo and the restaurants, nightlife, culture and shops the city has to offer.
+Sightseeing tours and horse and camel riding to the pyramids can be arranged by Scott Dunn and the hotel is just 15 minutes from Cairo's city centre should you wish to enjoy the sights of old Cairo and the restaurants, nightlife, culture and shops the city has to offer.